 disclaimer

 How Do I Seal My Divorce Records In Michigan?

-Parties to a divorce in Michigan are allowed to file a motion to seal the record from public access.
-The motion identifies a justifiable reason why the court should seal the divorce records.
+Parties to a divorce in Michigan can file a motion to seal the record from public access.
+The motion identifies a justifiable reason the court should seal the divorce records.
 Copies of divorce records maintained by the Michigan Department of Health and Human Services (MDHHS) are sealed upon successful appeal to the court.

-Before a judge approves the sealing of divorce records, both parties will highlight the negative impact the openness of the record may have on their reputation, children, finances, and careers.
-Generally, a judge will be disposed to sealing a record contains confidential or private information that may expose both parties to danger.
+Before a judge approves the sealing of divorce records, both parties may highlight the negative impact of the record's openness on their reputation, children, finances, and careers.
+Generally, a judge is more likely to be disposed to sealing a record containing confidential or private information that may expose both parties to danger.

+disclaimer